wlsnmrk/Chickensoft.Log/README.md

 ```

 ---
-You can create a writer that outputs messages to a custom file name:
+You can obtain a writer that outputs messages to a custom file name:

 ```csharp
 public class MyClass